Nesa-lab20/Gene-finder/README.md

 ```

 # 4 Simple command for the 14 bacterial genomes- find their ORFs
-Apply your code to the genomes you downloaded and find all
+Apply your renewed code from Rosalind to the genomes you downloaded from the ncbidataset and find all
 Open Reading Frames in the 14 genomes you downloaded.
+You need to know where are the .fna files in the directory
 ```
 nano extract_orfs.py
 python extract_orfs.py